 2 3 4 Baptism in the life and mission of Jesus Christ involves ongoing faithfulness to the life and the mission of the church.
-The mission of The Catholic Women's League of Canada flows from the Mission Statement as: 5 6 7 8 a national organization rooted in gospel values, calling its members to holiness through service to the people of God 9 10 The Mission Statement pledges each member to try, as far as humanly possible, to conduct herself, with love and care, in a manner respectful of those whom she serves.
+The mission of The Catholic Women's League of Canada flows from the Mission Statement as: 5 6 7 8 The Catholic Women's League of Canada calls its members to grow in faith, and to witness to the love of God through ministry and service.
+9 10 The Mission Statement pledges each member to try, as far as humanly possible, to conduct herself, with love and care, in a manner respectful of those whom she serves.
 11 12 13 14 15 16 17 As the Catechism of the Catholic Church quotes from Pius XII in his February 20, 1946, Discourse: "Lay believers are in the front line of Church lifethey in particular ought to have an ever-clearer consciousness not only of belonging to the Church, but of being the Church, that is to say, the community of the faithful on earth under the leadership of the Pope, the common Head, and of the bishops in communion with him.
 They are the Church."
 (899) These ethical guidelines are also, therefore, situated within the context of lay ministry and participation as members in the common mission of the church.
 18 19 20 21 In response to an emerging consensus in recent years about the need for clearer ethical guidelines in Catholic institutions and associations, the League recognizes its responsibility to provide a set of clear ethical guidelines for its members, in keeping with both the Mission Statement and the Objects of the League.
 22 23 24 25 26 27 28 29 30 31 The Objects of the League shall be to unite Catholic women of Canada: to achieve individual and collective spiritual development to promote the teachings of the Catholic church to exemplify the Christian ideal in home and family life to protect the sanctity of human life to enhance the role of women in the church and society to recognize the human dignity of all people everywhere to uphold and defend Christian education and values in the modern world to contribute to the understanding and growth of religious freedom, social justice, peace and harmony 32 GENERAL NORMS OF BASIC RESPECT AND CARE 33 34 Catholic moral and social teachings are founded on the affirmation of the sacred dignity of every human person created in the image and likeness of God.
 (Genesis 1) 35 36 (Note: The bracketed numbers that follow in the guidelines refer to the corresponding Objects of the League.)

-- 1 In all areas of service, members are called upon to: - Speak and act in a manner that is consistent with the common mission of the church (2) - Maintain an active relationship and good standing with the Catholic church (2) - Seek ongoing faith education and spiritual development (1) - Speak and act in ways that respect the equal dignity and worth of every individual (6) - Speak and act in ways that reach out to those who are suffering, weak or vulnerable (6) - Demonstrate respect for diverse cultures (8) - Avoid discrimination "based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability" (Canadian Charter of Rights and Freedoms) (8) - Refrain from and protect others from any form of coercion, intimidation, questionable behaviour or abusive words or actions (6)
+- 1 In all areas of service, members are called upon to: - 2 Communicate and act in a manner that is consistent with the common mission of the church (2) - Maintain an active relationship and good standing with the Catholic church (2) - Seek ongoing faith education and spiritual development (1) - Communicate and act in ways that respect the equal dignity and worth of every individual (6) - Communicate and act in ways that reach out to those who are suffering, weak or vulnerable (6) - Demonstrate respect for diverse cultures (8)

+- Avoid discrimination "based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability" (Canadian Charter of Rights and Freedoms) (8) - Refrain from and protect others from any form of coercion, intimidation, questionable behaviour or abusive words or actions (6) - Create e-mail addresses used for League communication that do not disrespect Catholic values and the Objects of the League.